OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/servicenow-quick-connect.md

 </p>

 ## Add User Access for Table
 In ServiceNow Quick Connect, permissions are provided to a role which is assigned to user.
 Create a new role for your user.
 Refer to [Create Role](servicenow-quick-connect.md#create-role) for creating a new role and assigning it to your user.
-For reference, we are taking example of sys _audit table.
+For reference, we are taking example of sys_audit table.
 Below steps are applicable for all the tables for which access needs to be provided to a user role.
+Provide 'read' access to a table

 ### Provide 'read' access to a table